Schtroumphy/fluffy_budget/README.md

 ## TODO
 - Add constant file to centralized all strings
 - Add linter (riverpod, dart)
+- Add chart to see expense amount by month
+- Design dashboard

-- Delete expense on swipe
+-